 Akhenaten (known before as Amenhotep IV) was an ancient Egyptian pharaoh who ruled for 17 years (1351–1334 BC).
-He is noted for abandoning traditional Egyptian polytheism and introducing worship centred on the Aten.
+He is noted for abandoning traditional Egyptian polytheism and introducing worship centered on the Aten.
 He was one of the first to practice monotheism, the belief in just one god.
 Akhenaten tried to shift his culture from Egypt’s traditional religion, but the shifts were not widely accepted.

-Tutankhamun (1341 – 1323 BC) was an Egyptian pharaoh who since the discovery of his intact tomb, has been referred to colloquially as King Tut.
+Tutankhamun (1341 – 1323 BC) was an Egyptian pharaoh who, since the discovery of his intact tomb, has been referred to colloquially as King Tut.
 The 1922 discovery of Tutankhamun’s nearly intact tomb sparked a renewed interest in ancient Egypt, for which Tutankhamun’s mask, now in the Egyptian Museum, remains the famous symbol.
 In 2010, the results of DNA tests confirmed that he was the son of the mummy found in the tomb KV55, believed by some to be Akhenaten.
 The deaths of some of the people involved in the discovery of Tutankhamun’s mummy have been popularly attributed to the curse of the pharaohs.

 The Amarna style is a style adopted in the Amarna Period during and just after the reign of Akhenaten.
 Whereas Ancient Egyptian art was slow to alter, the Amarna style was a significant and sudden break from its predecessor, which was restored after Akhenaten’s death.
-It is characterised by a sense of movement and energy in images, with figures having raised heads, many overlapping figures and scenes busy and crowded.
+It is characterized by a sense of movement and energy in images, with figures having raised heads, many overlapping figures and scenes busy and crowded.
 The human body is portrayed differently; figures are slender, swaying, with exaggerated extremities.
-Depictions of Akhenaten give him distinctly feminine qualities such as large hips, stomach and thighs.
+Depictions of Akhenaten give him distinctly feminine qualities such as large hips, stomach, and thighs.

 Fingers and toes are depicted as long and slender and are carefully detailed to show nails.
 Artists also showed subjects with elongated facial structures and with a more elongated body than the previous representation.
 In the new human form, the figures had more fat in the stomach, thigh, and breast region, while the torso, arm, and legs were thin and long like the rest of the body.

-Akhenaten moved the royal capital to the city now known as Amarna and erected several palaces and temples there.
-After his death, conservative forces led by the temple priests abandoned the new capital and traces of his monuments elsewhere defaced.
+Akhenaten moved the royal capital to the city, now known as Amarna, and erected several palaces and temples there.
+After his death, conservative forces led by the temple priests abandoned the new capital, and traces of his monuments elsewhere defaced.

 - Is this the most well known Egyptian couple?